CHARTER FOR THE AUDIT COMMITTEE

 - Approval of Audit and Non-Audit Services and Fees.
 The Committee will pre-approve audit and non-audit services provided to the Company by the independent registered public accounting firm (or subsequently approve non-audit services in those circumstances where a subsequent approval is necessary and permissible)

 - Internal Controls.
-The Committee will review on a continuing basis the adequacy of the Company's system of internal controls, (including information technology security and controls), including meeting periodically with the Company’s management and the independent registered public accounting firm to review the adequacy of such controls and to review before release the disclosure regarding such system of internal controls required under SEC rules to be contained in the Company’s periodic filings and the attestations or reports by the independent registered public accounting firm relating to such disclosure.
+The Committee will review on a continuing basis the adequacy of the Company’s system of internal controls (including, but not limited to, cyber and information technology security and controls), including meeting periodically with the Company’s management and the independent registered public accounting firm to review the adequacy of such controls and to review before release the disclosure regarding such system of internal controls required under SEC rules to be contained in the Company’s periodic filings and the attestations or reports by the independent registered public accounting firm relating to such disclosure.

 - Annual Audited and Quarterly Financial Statements.
 The Committee will:

 - Review and discuss with management and the independent registered public accounting firm the annual audited financial statements and quarterly unaudited financial statements, including the Company’s disclosures under “Management’s Discussion and Analysis of Financial Condition and Results of Operations,” prior to filing the Company’s Annual Report on Form 10-K and Quarterly Reports on Form 10-Q, respectively, with the SEC;

 - Direct the Company’s independent registered public accounting firm to review before filing with the SEC the Company’s interim financial statements included in Quarterly Reports on Form 10-Q, using professional standards and procedures for conducting such reviews;

 - Recommend to the Board whether the audited financial statements should be included in the Company’s Annual Report on Form 10-K; and